dicer2000/MemoryManagement/README.md

 It seems there are many ways to interpret this project.
 This code is the result of my interpretation and study with Jared Diehl.
 Please see the assumptions above for key decisions made in the project.

+I ended up using structures to define each process' PCB.
+All aspects of a frame were built into structures rather than into a tightly-composed bit structure.
+I decided to take this approach after consulting with Jared Diehl in 4/28 and 4/29.

+## Conclusion

+The instructions wanted me to write a little on performance of the page replacement algorithm.
+This was pretty easy to do as I didn't implement the replacement algorithm until last.
+So, I had been staring at the statistics for some time.

+Once I implemented the FIFO 2nd Chance Page Replacement Algorithm, my statistics seemed to jump considerably.
+Number of memory accesses per second increased by several accesses and the Number of page faults per memory access decreased.
+Finally, the Avg Memory Access Speed increased by 1Kbps.
+It definitely had an affect on memory allocation performance.

 ## Work Log

 - 4/21/2021 - Setup initial project files and make file